garykrige/garykrige.github.io/about.md

 ### More Information

-I started GeeGee Edu [geegee.co.za] this year to help schools get up and running with Moodle.
+I started [geegee.co.za](GeeGee Edu) this year to help schools get up and running with Moodle.

 ### Contact me